Empirical AI safety research

 cd schema-compliance-trap

-# Verify Study 1 numbers (no API keys, reads local data)
+# Verify the 67K-evaluation study (no API keys, reads local data)

 chmod +x reproduce.sh && ./reproduce.sh